jantox/client-service/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+**IMPORTANT**

+To start of build this application using JDK 1.8 as this is my current office workstation JDK.

+Hence I did not want to mess it up right now as there are too many moving parts of old applications we maintain.

 ## Usage
 To build the application and generate the open api definition:
 ```